-The Food Pantry is the largest of the four feeding programs administered by The Caring Place, distributing 199 tons of food in 2012.
-This equates to over 332,000 meals.
+The Food Pantry is the largest of the food programs administered by The Caring Place.
+In 2016, the Food Pantry provided 629,195 pounds of food for 17,977 individual visits.

-An average of 24 families per day depend on The Caring Place to help them put food on the table.
-Families may qualify to receive a food order once in 30 days.
+Families depend on The Caring Place to help them put food on the table and may qualify to receive a food order once in 30 days.

-A seven-day emergency food order weighs about 30 pounds, and has an equivalent retail value of $34 per person.
+A ten-day emergency food order weighs about 35 pounds, and has an equivalent retail value of $59.50 per person.

-Although The Caring Place receives food for the Food Pantry from the Capital Area Food Bank (CAFB), the majority of available food comes from community food drives.
+The Caring Place receives food for the Food Pantry from the CTFB and from community food drives.

-Cash donations are accepted in lieu of food, and are used to purchase needed perishables from HEB and CAFB.
-We also use donations to purchase needed non-perishables to keep the freezer filled with meat.
+Cash donations are accepted in lieu of food, and are used to purchase needed perishables from HEB and CTFB.